yashk1/dataengineering-zoomcamp/week1_docker_gcp_terraform/README.md

 # Week 1 Overview: Fundamentals of Docker, Postgres, and GCP

-In the 1st week of the Data Engineering Zoomcamp 2024 course, the focus is on establishing a solid foundation in the core tools and technologies used in data engineering.
+In the 1st week of the Data Engineering Zoomcamp 2024, the focus is on establishing a solid foundation in the core tools and technologies used in data engineering.
 The key topics covered during this week include:

 1. Docker
 2. Google Cloud Platform - Cloud Storage